 Introduction

 The Linux[1] Operating System [2] come in many different distributions (distros).
 In the Linux philosophy, you can have a system on your computer that is customized for your specific needs.
-Because New Development has years of experience with different Linux distros, we also help our clients to choose the right Linux distro for their specific needs and to install and set it up.
+Because of years of experience with different Linux distros, New Development can help clients to choose the right Linux distro for their specific needs and to install and set it up.
+If you are tired of Windows and looking for a better alternative, New Development can help to streamline the transition..

-Some of the different faces of Linux since 2007...
+Some of the historical faces of Linux since 2007...

 Ubuntu, one of the most popular desktop distributions